xiehurricane/structor/README.md

 <img src="https://github.com/ipselon/structor/blob/master/images/title-background.png" style="width: 100%;"></img>

-Structor is a fast and handy tool for the visual construction of User Interface from a pre-created components.
+Structor is a fast and handy tool for the visual construction of User Interface from pre-created components.

 ### Introduction